 Three major epigenetic mechanisms influence the transcription of genes (see figure 15.1).
 These epigenetic mechanisms include:

 - DNA methylation.
-We learned previously that the CpG islands located near the core promoters of genes are targets for DNA methylation.
+We learned previously that CpG islands located near the core promoters of genes are targets for DNA methylation.
 If the CpG island near a gene has a low level of methylation (hypomethylation), the gene is actively transcribed.
-Conversely, a high level of methylation in a CpG island (hypermethylation) corresponds to a silenced gene.
+Conversely, a high level of CpG methylation (hypermethylation) corresponds to a silenced gene.
 We will investigate how DNA methylation influences the phenotype of an organism by considering the phenomenon of genomic imprinting.

 - Histone modifications.
 Covalent modifications to histone tail domains represent a second type of important epigenetic modification.
 Two major histone modifications will be discussed in this section:

 - Acetylation of histone tails.
-The addition of acetyl groups to the histone tails by histone acetyltransferases (HATs) neutralizes the positive charges within the histone tail, activating transcription.
-On the other hand, histone deacetylases (HDACs) function to remove the acetyl groups from the histone tail, producing a tighter interaction between histone proteins and the DNA backbone.
+The addition of acetyl groups by histone acetyltransferases (HATs) neutralizes the positive charges within the histone tail, activating transcription.
+On the other hand, histone deacetylases (HDACs) function to remove the acetyl groups from the histone tails, resulting in a tighter interaction between histone proteins and the DNA backbone.
 If histone deacetylation occurs near the promoter of a gene, transcription of the gene is inhibited.

 - Methylation of histone tails.
-The methylation of a particular lysine amino acid within the tail domain of histone H3 activates genes, while the methylation of another lysine in histone H3 silences genes.
+The methylation of a particular lysine amino acid (i.e., at the fourth amino acid position) within the tail domain of histone H3 activates genes, while the methylation of a lysine at position 27 within histone H3 silences genes.
 The enzymes that add methyl groups to histone tails are called histone methyltransferases; the enzymes that remove methyl groups from histone tails are called histone demethylases.
-We will investigate how histone methylation is involved in activating or deactivating genes during development.
+We will investigate how histone methylation is involved in activating and deactivating genes during development.